Portfolio Management Tool

 • Conduct user interviews with salespeople to understand their experience with the Portfolio Management Tool

-• Create and distribute a survey to clients to get feedback on how they believe the tool could be improved
+• Create and distribute a survey to clients to get feedback on how they believe the tool could be improved to allow them more autonomy

-• Deliver insights and final report
+• Deliver insights with actionable design and development recommendations

 Stakeholder Interviews